The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 Step 6: Focus on Growing Your Real Estate Business

 Starting a real estate LLC business to generate a seven-figure income is difficult.
 You need to plan ahead to grow your company the right way.
-A real estate business plan helps you find a framework for starting and scaling your business operations and planning future finances.
+A business plan will help you find a framework for starting a real estate LLC, scaling your business operations, and planning future finances.

-Before coming up with a business plan, you should:
+Before coming up with a business plan for starting a real estate LLC, you should:

 - Identify the nature of your business.
 Do you want to buy and sell or rent properties?
 Which types of properties do you want to deal in—residential or commercial?

-- Conduct market research to understand consumer demands and competition.
+- Conduct market research to understand consumer demands and competition before starting a real estate LLC.

 - Arrange business financing through business grants, loans, etc.